Skip to content

 Changed Role of the Ovaries After Menopause?

 There were already indications that the ovaries are not entirely biologically inactive after menopause.
-These come from a study of 28 healthy women aged between 50 and 75, which a research team led by Francesca E. Duncan from Northwestern University has so far published as a preprint.2 The evaluation showed that a specific protein pattern of the ovaries continues to change even decades after menopause.
-In younger postmenopausal women, the researchers were able to detect increased proteins related to cell structure and gene regulation.
-In older participants, however, there were increasingly proteins involved in inflammatory processes, tissue remodeling, and innate immune defense.
-In addition, the researchers found indications that the ovaries in old age could increasingly release signaling proteins associated with general aging processes in the body.
+These come from a study of 28 healthy women aged between 50 and 75 years, which a research team led by Francesca E. Duncan from Northwestern University has so far published as a preprint.2 The analysis showed that a specific protein pattern of the ovaries continues to change even decades after menopause.
+In younger postmenopausal women, researchers found increased proteins related to cell structure and gene regulation.
+In older participants, however, proteins involved in inflammatory processes, tissue remodeling, and innate immune defense were increasingly detected.
+Additionally, the researchers found evidence that the ovaries might release more signaling proteins associated with general aging processes in the body.

-A new study, which includes experiments with mice and in which researcher Duncan was also involved, builds on these observations.3
+A new study, which includes experiments with mice and also involves researcher Duncan, builds on these observations.3

 Details of the Study

-The scientists examined the ovaries of female mice in three life stages:
+The scientists examined the ovaries of female mice in three life phases:

 • at two months old, when the animals are fertile,